laderast/RBootcamp_old/chapter5.md

 ---
-title       : Simple Stats and Modeling with `broom`. description : Now we have tidy data, let's start doing some statistics!
+title       : Simple Stats and Modeling with broom. description : Now we have tidy data, let's start doing some statistics!